ssst0n3/codeql-go-vendor-extractor/README.md

 The [official extractor for golang](https://github.com/github/codeql-go/tree/cd1e14ed09f4b56229b5c4fb7797203193b93897/extractor/cli/go-extractor) only support gomod mode.

-It's not the graceful for pure vendor mode.
+It's not graceful for pure vendor mode.

 For example, the result of this query below will be empty: